BartoszCichecki/LenovoLegionToolkit/README.md

 If you are getting an incompatible message on startup, you can check the *Contribution* section down at the bottom, to see how can you help.
 Keep in mind, that not always I can make all options compatible with all hardware since I do not have access to it.

-**Support for other laptop that are not part of Legion series is not planned.**
+**Support for other laptops, that are not part of Legion series, is not planned.**

 ### Lenovo's software